Resources for:

 Major in Education Sciences

-Students in the Education Sciences – the first of its kind in the nation – engage in an interdisciplinary exploration of the field of education in schools, communities, and society.
+Students in the Education Sciences – the first program of its kind in the nation – engage in an interdisciplinary exploration of the field of education in schools, communities, and society.
 Majors will be introduced to and develop proficiency with the five core concepts and competencies guiding Education Sciences.

 Five Core Concepts of Education Sciences